mjosaarinen/py-acvp-pqc/README.md

 ML-DSA (fips204.py) -- Total FAIL= 0
 ```

-By default the output for SLH-DSA is a bit verbose, as it will take several minutes to run them all:
+By default, the output for SLH-DSA is a bit verbose, as it will take several minutes to run them all:

 ```
 $ python3 fips205.py